Quick start

 What should I double-check before trusting the answer?

-Wallpaper needs can change with pattern repeat, usable roll yield, accent walls, odd wall shapes, trimming, damaged strips, and dye lots.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Wallpaper needs can change with pattern repeat, usable roll yield, accent walls, odd wall shapes, trimming, damaged strips, product returns, and dye lots.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 What is waste percent in the Wallpaper Calculator?